It’s that time of year again – I’m planning a hike in the European Alps, that incredible theme park for lovers of alpine trekking.

 Trekking in the Alps is an excellent resource for researching and initial planning of a European hike.
 It covers the most famous treks in the Alps – the ones I’d really love to achieve.
 It truly is a compilation of the best walking in the Alps.

 Editor Kev Raynolds and eight other authors provide comprehensive summaries of each route, including photos, a map and an elevation diagram.
 There’s enough information in this glossy book to allow hikers to make an educated choice of walking holiday.

 This book includes treks with a range of difficulty from only mildly demanding to properly strenuous.
 There are a few where you will need skills and equipment to cross glaciers.

 One particular lifegoal is the Walkers’ Haute Route.
 This follows the Pennine Alps and offers views of some of the most stunning panoramas in Europe.
 This sounds like a tough and adventurous route and one of the most beautiful in Europe.

 So what’s it going to be for the Wandering Kiwi this summer in the Alps?
 I am limited to one week of hiking and want to do something fairy strenuous.
 Everyone’s hiking holiday will be different and there are options for everyone.

 I was impressed by the warm welcome of the mountain huts and loved the sections of Via Ferrata (Iron Way) we completed.
-This area has loads of opportunities for rewarding hiking.
-Cicerone’s Trekking in the Dolomites is on its way.
+This area has loads of opportunities for rewarding hiking and I’m reading Cicerone’s Trekking in the Dolomites.

 Thanks Cicerone for not only helping choose my trekking holiday this year, but for inspiring me for many years to come!